 Return to School

-Once the fever goes away, your child is no longer contagious.
+Once the fever has gone away for 24 hours, your child is no longer contagious.
 So, even if your child still has the rash, he or she can attend daycare.

 What Are the Long-Term Concerns?